Wicklow GAA

 The Wicklow County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael, Coiste Chontae Cill Mhantáin) or Wicklow GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Wicklow.
 The county board is also responsible for the Wicklow county teams.

 The county football team plays in the Leinster Senior Football Championship.
-Wicklow has had very little success at senior level, being the only football team in the province and one of two in Ireland to have never won a senior title in either code, the other being Fermanagh.
+Wicklow has had very little success at senior level, their first senior title coming in the 2026 Tailteann Cup.

 The county hurling team competes in the Christy Ring Cup, the third tier of the All-Ireland Senior Hurling Championship.
 The county reached the final in both the 2011 and 2012 cups, losing to Kerry and London respectively.

 Governance

 Christopher Byrne served as chairman of the Wicklow County Board between 1931 and 1954.

 Football

 Clubs

 Wicklow's biggest achievement remains the All-Ireland Senior Club Football Championship won by the Baltinglass club in 1990.

 Valleymount's pitch is located astride the Poulaphouca and amid water in the west of the county.